Declarations and Statements

 In order to provide ongoing assurance regarding safeguarding children and vulnerable adults, an annual declaration is required to be submitted to the Trust commissioners.
 This indicates compliance against a number of key statements.
 The assessment against the statements has been carried out in conjunction with key Trust staff, including the named nurses and safeguarding adult lead practitioners..

 Specifically with regard to safeguarding children the Trust completes a Section 11 audit for each of the Trust’s main localities.
 These are completed in conjunction with and reported to the local safeguarding children boards.

 The Trust produces an Annual Report each year to provide information on how we are performing with Safeguarding Adults and Safeguarding Children.
 The Trust's annual report is available here.

-The Trust Board, at its meeting on 24 June, considered that for the financial year ended 31 March 2020 the Trust had taken all such precautions as were necessary in order to comply with the conditions of its licence, any requirements imposed on it under the NHS Acts, and had had regard to the NHS Constitution.
-The Board also declared that the Trust continues to meet the criteria for holding a licence.
+The Trust Board, at its public meeting on 18 May 2022, considered that for the financial year ended 31 March 2022 the Trust had taken all such precautions as were necessary in order to comply with the conditions of its licence, any requirements imposed on it under the NHS Acts, and had had regard to the NHS Constitution.
+The Board also declared that the Trust continues to meet the criteria for holding a licence

 Eliminating mixed sex accommodation